Norfolk Parish Links

 add direct links from the parish pages.
 Such links are often very long,

-with multiple parameters which tend to change, and there are other sites
+with multiple parameters which tend to change.
+Also, there are other sites

 which are not arranged in such a way that links can be made directly to